-C. Quality of Site Customizations
+3.3 Quality of Site Customizations

-To measure the quality of our site customization approach, we used the data collected from our human survey (Section III.A) and we evaluated our model's effectiveness in offering useful recommendations to web site users.
-In our evaluation, we relied on the collected transaction logs and we computed for each of our subjects and visited sites the degree to which each of the site pages would make a useful recommendation.
+To measure the quality of our site customization approach, we used the data collected from our human survey (Section 3.1) and we evaluated our model's effectiveness in offering valuable recommendations to web site users.
+In our evaluation, we relied on the collected transaction logs and we computed for each of our subjects and visited sites the degree to which each of the site pages would make a valuable recommendation.

-To evaluate the effectiveness of our model in identifying useful pages in the sites' contents, we compared the pages' estimated usefulness to the pages' actual usefulness, as the latter is explicitly indicated by our subjects.
-In our comparisons, we relied on the following formula for measuring the pages' usefulness.
+To evaluate the effectiveness of our model in identifying valuable pages in the sites' contents, we compared the pages' estimated quality to the pages' actual quality, as the latter is explicitly indicated by our subjects.
+In our comparison, we relied on the following formula for measuring the pages' quality.

-Usefulness (P) =
+Quality (P) =

-$$\sum{P \in S} User Interest (P) \bullet F$$
+$$\sum{P \in S}$$

-(10)
+User Preference (P) • F (12)

-Here S denotes the pages in a site, F denotes the probability that the user will revisit P and Usefulness (P) denotes the usefulness of P by the given method.
-The degree of the User Interest in P (User Interest (P)) that our model estimates is given by equation 7, while the actual user interest in P is explicitly indicated by our participants.
-Recall that while recruiting our subjects we asked them to rate each of the site pages according to how interesting these are and we also asked then to indicate the type of their interest.
+Here S denotes the pages in a site, F denotes the probability that the user will revisit P and User Preference (P) denotes the probability that user will prefer page P. The degree of the User Preference in P that our model estimates is given by equation 8, while the actual user preference in P is explicitly indicated by our participants.
+Recall that while recruiting our subjects we asked them to rate each of the site pages according to how valuable these are to their interests and goals.
+Note that we also asked our subjects to indicate whether they had a persistent or ephemeral interest in each of the pages considered.

-In order for our model to predict the type of the user interest in each of the site pages, we relied on the pages' expected click distribution and we set the threshold value F=0.44, based on the findings in [24] that the average page revisit rate is roughly 44%.
+In order for our model to predict the type of the user interest in each of the site pages, we relied on the pages' expected click distribution and we set the threshold value F=0.44, based on the findings in [33] that the average page revisit rate is roughly 44%.
 That is, pages with a predicted click distribution above F are pages in which our model predicts a persistent user interest.
 Moreover, to quantify the type of the user interest indicated by our subjects, we set the value of F above 0.44 for the pages in which our subjects attributed a persistent interest, and below 0.44 otherwise.
-Finally, we equally distributed the $\geq$ F and $\leq$ F values for persistent and ephemeral page interests, respectively.
+Finally, we equally distributed the \geq F and \leq F values for persistent and ephemeral page interests, respectively.